This page is partly based on information supplied by Mathew George.

 Introduction: players, cards, deal

 Teen Patti, sometimes spelled Teen Pathi, means "three cards".
-It is an Indian gambling game, also known as Flush, and is almost identical to the British game 3 Card Brag.
+It is an Indian gambling game, also known as Flush (or Flash), and is almost identical to the British game 3 Card Brag.
 An international 52 card pack is used, cards ranking in the usual order from ace (high) down to two (low).
 Any reasonable number of players can take part; it is probably best for about 4 to 7 players.

 Before playing it is necessary to agree the value of the minimum stake (which I will call one unit).
 Everyone places this minimum stake in the pot - a collection of money in the centre of the table, which will be won by one of the players.
 The dealer deals out the cards one at a time until everyone has three cards.
 The players then bet on who has the best three card hand.
 Each has the option to look at their three-card hand before betting (playing seen) or to leave their cards face down on the table (playing blind).